Scuba Diving Sites in Neil Island

 Suitable for all divers including Open Water students, this dive site in Neil Island is a gorgeous reef around the jetty channel marker.
 The top is 22 feet and drops down to a sandy bottom around 36 feet on the sides.
 You can see a concrete pillar on its side underwater at this site.
 The aquatic life here includes schools of trevally, angelfish, stingrays, parrotfish, small puffers, triggerfish, juvenile batfish, scorpionfish, and so much more!

-Best time to visit Neil Island
+Best time to Visit Neil Island

 The best time to visit Neil Island is from October to April when the weather is pleasurable.
 Most of the people preferring to come here plan their Andaman trip during this time.
 The summer season is likely to be avoided.